4.9

 Copied

-Crime Scene Investigator with over 7 years of hands-on experience in collecting, analyzing, and processing evidence using advanced forensic techniques.
+Crime Scene Investigator with over 7 years of hands-on experience in collecting, analysing, and processing evidence using advanced forensic techniques.
 Renowned for securing critical crime scene areas and protecting valuable evidence.
 Proven track record of collaboration, accurate reporting, and continual adoption of latest investigative methods.

 Takeaway